true-myth/true-myth/README.md

 whether there's something inside it or not.

-These containers let us write functions with *actually safe* assumptions about parameter values by extracting the question, "Does this variable contain a valid value?" to API boundaries, rather than needing to ask that question at the head of every. single. function.
+These containers let us write functions with *actually safe* assumptions about

+value?" to API boundaries, rather than needing to ask that question at the head of every. single. function.